OlaezB/SalesTaxesSystem/README.md

   - SalesTaxesSystem: Serves as the view of the application, handles user's input and data outputs.
 Presentation Layer
   - SalesTaxesSystem.BLL: Coordinates data flow and contains logic related to data manipulation.
 Business Logic Layer
   - SalesTaxesSystem.DAL: Operates transactions with one or more data stores.
 Data Access Layer
   - SalesTaxesSystem.Test: Contains Test cases that verify the functioning of services and clasess.
-Test
+Test Project

 # Specifications